What type of batteries are best for solar power?

 Can I wire different battery types and sizes together?

-We recommend wiring batteries of the same type and amp hour rating in your solar installation, i.e. if you go with absorbed glass matt batteries, all the batteries in your battery bank should be AGM batteries.
+We recommend wiring batteries of the same type and amp hour rating in your solar installation, i.e. if you go with absorbed glass mat batteries, all the batteries in your solar battery bank should be AGM batteries.
 This will limit any efficiency loss due to having different batteries.

 How long does it take to charge a 12v 100ah battery?

 Sunlight, temperature, and battery type will influence specific charging times.
 To get a general idea, you’ll need to calculate amps delivered from your solar panels (total wattage/voltage of your battery).
 Then you’ll divide the amp hours of your solar battery by amps delivered.
 For example, if you have a 100ah 12v battery with three 100 watt solar panels, your system would deliver 25 amps.
 By dividing 100Ah by 25 amps, you’ll learn it will take four hours for a 300 watt solar panel system to charge a 12v 100ah battery.

 What is a deep cycle battery?

 A deep-cycle battery is a battery designed to be regularly deeply discharged using most of its capacity.
 In contrast to car batteries which only provide short bursts of energy, deep cycle batteries are designed to provide sustained period over a longer period of time.
 The mainstream battery types in solar battery backup systems include Flooded Lead Acid (FLA) batteries, Gel Cell batteries, Absorbed Glass Mat (AGM) batteries and lithium batteries.
 Depending on the voltage, deep cycle batteries are divided into 12v battery, 24v battery, and 48v battery.
 The most common deep cycle RV battery and marine deep cycle batteries are 12V, and the deep cycle golf cart batteries are normally 24V or 48V.

 How to charge a deep cycle battery?